metoppv/improver/doc/source/extended_documentation/regrid/bilinear_land_sea.rst

 ################################################
-Bilinear regridding with land-sea mask awareness
+Bilinear Regridding with Land-sea Mask Awareness
 ################################################

 This subpackage provides a fast and unified implementation of bilinear regridding with land-sea mask awareness.
 It is assumed that the source grid is evenly-spaced in a rectilinear latitude/longitude system.
 The target grid could be rectilinear or curvilinear.
 Regridding a field with land-sea mask awareness means that only land-surface source points are used for regridding at the land-surface target points, and vice versa at the sea-surface target points.

 *******************************
-Calculation steps of Regridding
+Calculation Steps of Regridding
 *******************************

 * Given a target point, determine its four source points according to regular grid point ordering.